THEORY OF OPERATION

 At its core, the Virtual C System is a mobile imaging system that acquires, processes & displays both static radiographic images & dynamic radiographic images, such as multi-rad and fluoroscopy.
 What sets the Virtual C apart from traditional imaging systems and methods utilizing a physical C- or U-arm, is that the Virtual C allows for dynamic image acquisition without the limitations of a mechanical linkage between the X-ray source and X-ray detector.

-• PortaVision’s Virtual C system instead relies on our novel collimator, featuring built-in X-ray source-to-detector alignment software, called Machine Vision Collimator (MVC).
+PortaVision’s Virtual C system instead relies on our novel, patented X-ray source-to-detector alignment software called, Detector Border Protection Module (DBM).
+And Machine Vision Collimator (MVC)

-• The MVC software, in combination with PortaVision’s proprietary alignment system, come together to create the Virtual C System & eliminate the restrictions and obstacles of traditional C-arm imaging.
+The MVC software, in combination with PortaVision’s proprietary DBM, come together to create the Virtual C System & eliminate the restrictions and obstacles of traditional C-arm imaging.

 Scroll to view our full Theory of Operation,